aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 - System.Security.Cryptography.Pkcs, 6.0.5.
 - System.Text.Encoding.CodePages, 4.7.0.

-In this way, you will use "System.Drawing.Common" as a dependency on your windows system for .Net6 project.
+In this way, you will use "System.Drawing.Common" as a dependency on your windows system for .Net6 (or gerter) project.
 In this configuration, the result of the drawing is closer to .netcore31 or before.

 4. locate the "net6.0" subdirectory, add the Aspose.Cells.dll in it to your .net6 application.
 Manually add the following nuget packages to your .net6 project:
 - SkiaSharp, 3.116.1.
 - System.Security.Cryptography.Pkcs, 6.0.5.
 - System.Text.Encoding.CodePages, 4.7.0.

-In this way, you will use "SkiaSharp" as a dependency on your windows system for .Net6 project. *Please note the version that uses "SkiaSharp" as a dependency doesn't support printing to printer feature.*
+In this way, you will use "SkiaSharp" as a dependency on your windows system for .Net6 (or gerter) project. *Please note the version that uses "SkiaSharp" as a dependency doesn't support printing to printer feature.*

-## Run Aspose.Cells for .Net6 on Linux
+## Run Aspose.Cells for .Net6 (or gerter) on Linux

 Refer to the installation method on Windows, you can only select SkiaSharp as a graphics library dependency on Linux system.